OpeOnikute/TypeScript-Node-Starter/deploy/README.md

 - Create a `terraform.tfvars` and enter all the sensitive variables.
 Use `terraform.tfvars.example` as a template.

 - Run `terraform init`.
-This would install all dependencies and initialze modules.
+This would install all dependencies and initialize modules.

 - Run `terraform plan`.
 Address any errors this might bring up.